How to check for ATOL protection

 - Very cheap flight or holidays prices are quoted

 - The online enquiry or booking facility doesn’t work

-- No postal address is shown on the website;
+- No postal address is shown on the website

-- Although credit and/or debit card logos are shown on the website there is no online payment facility, and consumers are asked to pay by bank transfer;
+- Although credit and/or debit card logos are shown on the website there is no online payment facility, and you are asked to pay by bank transfer

-Websites to be aware of
+Websites to avoid

 The following websites have falsely claimed to hold an ATOL or that their holidays are ATOL protected (list updated June 2019):